doctorfree/MusicPlayerPlus/README.md

 Learn more about the Beets media library management system at https://beets.io/

-### Activating the YAMS scrobbler for Last.FM
+### Activating the YAMS scrobbler for Last.fm

 YAMS is an acronym for "Yet Another MPD Scrobbler".
-When YAMS is configured and running, any songs, artists, or albums played through MPD get "scrobbled" to [Last.FM](https://www.last.fm).
+When YAMS is configured and running, any songs, artists, or albums played through MPD get "scrobbled" to [Last.fm](https://www.last.fm).
-This enables a tracking of your listening patterns and habits, creating a fairly extensive set of statistics viewable on Last.FM.
+This enables a tracking of your listening patterns and habits, creating a fairly extensive set of statistics viewable on Last.fm.

 Features:

-- Authenticate with the new Last.FM Scrobbling API v2.0 - without the need to input/store your username/password locally.
+- Authenticate with the new Last.fm Scrobbling API v2.0 - without the need to input/store your username/password locally.
-- Update your profile's "Now Playing" track via Last.FM's "Now Playing" API
+- Update your profile's "Now Playing" track via Last.fm's "Now Playing" API
 - Save failed scrobbles to a disk and upload them at a later date.
 - Timing configuration (e.g. scrobble percentage, real world timing values for scrobbling, etc.).
 - Prevent accidental duplicate scrobbles on rewind/playback restart/etc.
 - Automatic daemonization and config file generation.

-In order to activate the YAMS scrobbler you will need an account with Last.FM.
+In order to activate the YAMS scrobbler you will need an account with Last.fm.

-Activate the YAMS scrobbler for Last.FM with the command:
+Activate the YAMS scrobbler for Last.fm with the command:

 ```
 mpplus -Y